FuriLabs/squeekboard/README.md

 *squeekboard* - a Wayland on-screen keyboard
 ========================================

-*Squeekboard* is a keyboard-shaped input method supporting Wayland, built primarily for the *Librem 5* phone.
+*Squeekboard* is the on-screen keyboard for Phosh.
+It is primarily designed for smartphones, tablet-PCs, and other devices with touchscreens.

 It squeaks because some Rust got inside.